iampranav-ai/E-Commerce_Airflow-and-Postgres-Project/README.md

 - Implement data analysis tasks using the generated e-commerce data
 - Create visualizations using tools like Grafana or Superset
 - Extend the data model to include more e-commerce-specific information

-Feel free to contribute to this project by submitting pull requests or opening issues for any bugs or feature requests.